Oleg-Chashko/SSToolbox/README.md

 #### Manual uninstallation of the Xcode Command Line Tools:

-⚠ Note: _You will need a password to obtain elevated rights._
 1. Input the following command string in Terminal: `sudo rm -rf /Library/Developer/CommandLineTools`
 2. Wait for the Xcode Command Line Tools package to uninstall, once everything is uninstalled, you can close the terminal window.